 Of course, that gave me one more thing I could advertise…

 I started simply.
-I created a Video Views campaign using the built-in split testing feature to try out three primary audiences:
+I created a Video Views The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. using the built-in split testing feature to try out three primary audiences:

 - Facebook Page Engagement Audience – Posts and Ads – 365 Days